flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 Duplicate the contents of `intl_messages.arb` (or any other ARB file) into your newly created ARB file then translate the error messages by overwritting the default messages.

 #### 3. Run command
-To generate boilerplate code for localization, run the generate command inside package directory where pubspec.yaml file is located:
+To generate boilerplate code for localization, run the generate command inside package directory where `pubspec.yaml` file is located:

 ```
   flutter pub run intl_utils:generate
 ```

-This will produce files inside `lib/localization` directory.
+This will automagically create/update files inside `lib/localization` directory which will include support for your newly added locale.

 #### 4. Submit PR
 Submit your PR and be of help to millions of people all over the world!